 COMPOSER FOR TELEVISION AND FILM

 GRAMMY® Award-nominated composer, Armen Chakmakian developed his signature style of melding contemporary jazz with world music elements during his five-year stint as the keyboardist with Shadowfax.
 Since then, he has continued to experiment with various genres leading him to a new body of work composing source music and library music for television.
-In this area alone he has amassed more than 200 credits since entering the field.
+He has amassed more than 500 credits since entering the field.

 After returning from a nine-month tour of South America as the keyboardist for Cirque du Soleil’s flagship show, Saltimbanco in 2006, Armen found himself in demand from a variety of television programs including Telepictures Productions: Extra, TMZ, The Tyra Banks Show, Ellen DeGeneres Show, and Judge Mathis.
 In addition he has also contributed his original compositions to a variety of other shows such as Oprah, HBO’S Real Sex Series, The Amazing Race, Modern Marvels and NBC’s E-Ring.